cardano-foundation/CIPs/CIP-????/README.md

 > TODO: Does the collateral claiming mechanism (in the case of a phase 2 failure) need to be
 > changed?
 I do not believe so, but I am not entirely sure.

-## Rational: how does this CIP achieve its goal?
+## Rationale: how does this CIP achieve its goal?

 Thanks to the eUTxO model, transactions can safely be broken into pieces and aggregated off-chain without having to sacrifice any determinism.
 By leveraging this feature, Cardano would gain two